crt25/collimator/docs/howto/running-locally.md

 - [Yarn](https://yarnpkg.com/) (via corepack)
 - [PostgreSQL](https://www.postgresql.org/)

-You need a Microsoft account to login.
+You need a Microsoft account to log in.

 ## Clone the Repository